top of page

 As you will discover, Night Eagle offers a significant alternative to the standard summer camp program and provides a unique opportunity for boys to grow physically, spiritually, socially, and emotionally in a small, caring environment.

 The outdoor experiences gained at Night Eagle are intentionally different from those of our regular lives and are in keeping with the woods and lakes around us.
 We encourage boys to take advantage of a variety of activities and games and to develop new skills.
-Boys find excitement in the discovery of the subtleties of nature, the unexpected satisfaction of hard work, the pleasure in developing physical skills, the joy of honest friendships and, especially, the fascination of getting to know themselves.
+Boys find excitement in the discovery of the subtleties of nature, the unexpected satisfaction of hard work, the pleasure in developing physical skills, the joy of honest friendships, and especially, the fascination of getting to know themselves.

 As one father wrote, “My son had a truly wonderful and wondrous time at Night Eagle.
 He has returned with a certain peace and quiet confidence that makes me even more proud of him.
 I don’t know how you do it, but please keep on doing what you do!”